-PV modules are proposed to be arranged in seven arrays, with two 800kW inverters at the center of each array.
-The nameplate capacity of each module in an array will be approximately 280 W. There will be sufficient modules for each inverter to optimize inverter loading and meet a 1.2 DC-to-AC conversion ratio.
+PV modules are proposed to be arranged in seven arrays, with two approximately 800-kW (DC) inverters at the center of each "power block".
+The nameplate capacity of each module in a "power block" will be approximately 290 to 320 W. There will be sufficient modules for each inverter to optimize inverter loading and meet a 1.2 DC-to-AC conversion ratio.

 Modules will be strung together in strings of approximately 18 modules.
 These strings will be brought to combiner boxes.
 From each combiner box, a single run of DC conductor will be brought to an inverter.
-The Project will have fourteen 800kW inverters.
+The Project will have fourteen 800-kW inverters.
 These inverters will convert the DC power collected into AC power, and this will be stepped up by transformers adjacent to the inverters to a planned intermediate voltage of 27.6 kV.
 Conductors at this intermediate voltage will run underground to the Project substation, where one main transformer will step power up to the local distribution voltage of 44 kV.
 Power will then be run overhead to the nearest Hydro One owned distribution line and switched onto the Hydro One distribution network.